First time here? Catalog How to Order Tile Site Map Search Contact

 Mermaids have the body of a woman from the waist up and a great fish fin below.
 Mermaids are vain and like to admire their own image.

 The eyes of a wolf shine in the dark like lamps.
 Anne has enhanced this wolf's teeth to make him appear fiercer.

 Relationship tip: The tuft of hair at the end of a wolf's tail can be used for love potions.
-However, if the wolf believes it is about to be capture, it will bite off the tuft so that no man can get it.
+However, if the wolf believes it is about to be captured, it will bite off the tuft so that no man can get it.